Colorado Early Colleges Colorado Springs President's Scholarship

 - In order to be eligible for this scholarship, students must:

-- Participate in the CEC Scholarship Fund Competition which will require students to create a product that shows how grit and/or growth mindset has been applied in his/her personal life
+- Students will create a product that shows how grit and/or growth mindset has been applied in his/her personal life.

 - Be willing to participate in a live presentation to CEC and school stakeholders if selected as a winner in the competition.